Commuter Frequently Asked Questions

 - Bryan Dining Hall can’t be beat for convenience, variety, and affordability.
 There are a lot of options to choose from—hot entrees, salads, pizza, sandwiches, stir-fry... literally tons!
 Bryan's dining hall is located in the Latimer Student Center and runs on a "continuous service" model.
 Monday through Friday the dining hall is open 7am - 7pm.
 This makes it an awesome place to hang out to play a card game, or grab some coffee while studying.
 Often the dining hall has specials such as smoothies or hot pretzels.
 Dining Hall Hours » | Schedule »

-- The Sub Zone in the Lion’s Den is a new addition.
+- The Sub Zone across from the Lion's Den has great fast food.
 Grab a sandwich, chips, and a drink on the go!
 They even accept Flex Dollars on your ID card!
 Their hours are 11 a.m. - 11 p.m.
 Monday - Thursday and 11 a.m. - 5 p.m.
 Fridays.

 - If you love your lattes, Common Grounds coffee shop in Mercer Lobby has delicious coffee and baked goods.
 Common Grounds accepts flex dollars on your ID card as well.